-“I remember going home for Christmas my freshman year,” says Akeyla Madison.
+“I remember going home from college for Christmas my freshman year,” says Akeyla Madison.
 “I had been on my own for five months and felt good about how I was doing.
 When I arrived home, I was surprised to found out I would be sharing a room with my sister who is six years younger than me because my room had been turned into a storage room.
 I’m pretty sure my mom didn’t think that would be a big deal.

 “My mom also wanted to know where I was, who I was with and what I was doing.
 I felt smothered and honestly couldn’t wait to get back to college and my freedom.”